katharmoi/ng-commerce/README.md

 # ng-commerce

-Ecommerce app developed using Angular and Firebase
+Ecommerce spa developed using Angular and Firebase

 ## Libraries